Glossary of Terms

 Chin colle: A paper college process in which sheets of paper are laminated together by pressure of etching press and glue. this process allows for layers of colored areas to be achieved without having use separate plates.

 Chiri: A Japanese term for mulberry bark, commonly used to refer to any paper with inclusions of mulberry bark.

-Cover Paper: A general term applied to a great variety of papers used for outside covers of catalogues, brochures, booklets, and similar pieces.
+Cover Paper: A general term applied to great variety of papers used for outside covers of catalogues, brochures, booklets, and similar pieces.

-Esparto: A tough, wiry grass without cultivation in the semi-arid parts of Spain and North Africa.
+Esparto: A tough, wiry grass without cultivation in semi-arid parts of Spain and North Africa.
 This fiber produces paper that is smooth and soft.

 Free (Wood-Free): Description for pulp or paper that contains nil or minimal mechanical wood pulp.

-Grammage: The mass of a unit area of paper or board determined by the standard method of test: it is expressed in g/m2.
+Grammage: The mass of a unit area of paper or board determined by the standard method of test: is expressed in g/m2.